createdbysk/library/README.md

          * GIVEN a module configuration with the format {modules: [path to modules], names: [names to associate]}
          * WHEN you call transformLoader.moduleLoader
-         * THEN it should return [{name: moduleName, module: transform}]
+         * THEN it should return [{name: moduleName, module: transform}] *
-         *
+         * @param
-         * @param  {Object}   moduleConfiguration the module configuration as described in the GIVEN.
+           {Object}   moduleConfiguration the module configuration as described in the GIVEN.
          * @param  {Function} callback            callback(err, result)
          */

+# library/jiraRest
+## Usage
+UNDER CONSTRUCTION.